Antje Kapek

 Antje Kapek (born 20 September 1976) is a German politician of Alliance 90/The Greens.
 From 2012 to 2022, she was co-chair of the Greens parliamentary group in the Abgeordnetenhaus of Berlin.
 She was co-lead candidate in the 2016 Berlin state election alongside Ramona Pop, Bettina Jarasch, and Daniel Wesener.

 Early life and education

 Kapek was born and raised in the Kreuzberg neighbourhood, then in West Berlin.
 She is the daughter of Frank Kapek, a former Green politician who served as member of the Abgeordnetenhaus from 1987 to 1989.
-After graduating from the Robert Blum Gymnasium in Schöneberg, she studied geography with minors in law, transportation planning, and environmental management at the Free University of Berlin, the Technical University of Berlin, and the Humboldt University of Berlin.
+After graduating from the Robert Blum Gymnasium in Schöneberg, she studied geography with minors in law, transportation planning, and environmental management at the Free University of Berlin, Technische Universität Berlin, and the Humboldt University of Berlin.
 Subsequently, she studied for a master's degree in Urban and Regional Planning in the Netherlands, from which she earned a post-graduate degree.
 Kapek was also a scholarship holder of the German Academic Scholarship Foundation.
 From 2007 to 2011, she was a research assistant to Michael Cramer, Member of the European Parliament.
 Kapek is married and mother to two children, and lives with her family in Kreuzberg.